-A set of removable dichroics is located 505mm beyond the switchyard mirror, with an incidence angle of 25°.
-We are assuming that the NGS WFS will include a pick-off system similar to a single LOWFS pick-off to acquire the guide star.
-A patrol field larger than the science FOV was desired for the NGS WFS, so the $2^{nd}$ relay optics were designed to accommodate a rectangular 40x60 arcsecond field.
-A diagram of the field, and it's relation to the science and LOWFS fields, is shown in figure 6.
+A removable dichroic is located 605mm beyond the switchyard mirror, with an incidence angle of 25°.
+We are assuming that the NGS WFS will include a pick-off system similar to a single LOWFS pick-off to acquire the guide star, be mounted on a translation stage to acquire the NGS, or alternatively a pair of field steering mirrors will be required.
+A patrol field larger than the science FOV was desired for the NGS WFS, so the 2nd relay optics were designed to accommodate a rectangular 40x60 arcsecond field.
+A diagram of the field, and it's relation to the science and LOWFS fields, is shown in figure 7

 Figure 7 Outline of respective fields of view.
-The 120" diameter LOWFS patrol field (red), the rectangular 40x60" NGS WFS patrol field (yellow), the field available to the science instrument (blue) and the detector area (orange hatched).
+The 120" diameter LOWFS patrol field (red), the rectangular 40x60" NGS WFS patrol field (yellow), the 40" field desired for the science instrument (blue) and a representative detector area (orange hatched).